-1. Introduction
+Introduction

 This paper reviews previous research which has used statistical analysis to identify the variables associated with the decision to place a child in care.
 It analyses 63 empirical studies of children placed in out-of-home care, the difficulties and challenges involved in building and comparing such research, and the extent to which these studies have been successful.
 The decision on whether or not to place a child can have important social, psychological, educational, medical and economic implications.
 Equally, placing children in care (rather than leaving them at home) can lead to behavioural problems.
-Rosenthal, Motz, Edmonson and Groze (1991), Poertner, Bussey and Fluke (1999) and Hobbs, Hobbs and Wynne (1999) have documented the abuse and neglect of 6,878 children in out-of-home placements in Colorado, USA, Illinois, USA and Leeds, UK, respectively.
-As well as personal costs, out-of-home placements can add to public sector spending; for example, Barth, Lee, Wildfire and Guo (2006a) estimated the average cost of keeping a child in foster care in North Carolina, USA, at \$16,000 per year in 1995, equivalent to \$24,000 in 2011.
-In 2011 there were 400,540 children in care in the USA (Children's Bureau, 2012).
+Rosenthal et al. (1991), Poertner et al. (1999) and Hobbs et al. (1999) have documented the abuse and neglect of 6,878 children in outof-home placements in Colorado, USA, Illinois, USA and Leeds, UK, respectively.
+As well as personal costs, out-of-home placements can add to public sector spending; for example, Barth et al. (2006a) estimated the average cost of keeping a child in foster care in North Carolina, USA, at \$16,000 per year in 1995, equivalent to \$24,000 in 2011.
+In 2011 there were 400,540 children in care in the USA (Children's Bureau 2012).
 Therefore, the total costs of placement are formidable, and of interest to policy makers responsible for welfare funding.